 - Although not specifically mentioned in this section of the code, if printed films are used to disguise fire doors, the films must be acceptable per the door manufacturer’s listings.

-For health care facilities in jurisdictions where the 2015 edition of NFPA 101 has been adopted, including some locations outside of the US, murals on controlled-egress doors are an option for deterring elopement.
+For health care facilities in jurisdictions that have adopted the 2015 edition or a subsequent edition, including some locations outside of the US, murals on controlled-egress doors are an option for deterring elopement.
 The IBC does not currently include an exception that would allow murals to deter exit-seeking behavior, but some AHJs may approve the use of murals to disguise doors.
 However, the Centers for Medicare and Medicaid Services (CMS) has adopted the 2012 edition of NFPA 101, and their accrediting organizations – such as the Joint Commission – enforce that edition of the code.
-Since the 2012 edition does not include the section on murals, the Joint Commission informed me that they would not currently approve the use of murals in health care facilities that they survey.
+Since the 2012 edition does not include the section on murals, the Joint Commission has informed me that they would not currently approve the use of murals in the health care facilities they survey.

 Photo courtesy of Creative Art Co, Ontario, Canada – commercial artists, specializing in exit diversion and activities for nursing homes